yatzin/TheCenterWire/CopilotInstructions.md

    - Source links and citations
    - Article category (Politics, Business, World, Technology, Health, etc.)
    - Featured image URL and caption
+   - **Image source attribution** (photographer name, platform, license information for proper crediting)
    - **Social media summary** (2-3 sentences for Facebook/Twitter sharing)
    - **SEO keywords** (relevant topics, people, places for search optimization)
    - **Image dimensions** (width and height for optimal social media display)

 #### Step 2: Copy Template File
 1. **Create a new file** by copying `template.html`
+   - **IMPORTANT**: The template.html file contains NO inline `<style>` blocks - all styling comes from styles.css
-   - note CSS variables are defined in the main styles.css
+   - **NOTE**: CSS variables are defined in the main styles.css file and should never be redefined inline
 2. **Rename the file** using the format: `article-title-keywords.html`
    - Use lowercase letters
    - Replace spaces with hyphens